dimailn/vrf/README.md

 Autoforms are a special form mode in which the form within itself performs tasks of loading, saving data, forwarding validation errors, and can also perform some side effects, for example, redirecting to a page of a newly created entity.

 Autoforms powered by Effects API which allows to create plugins in modular way.
 Due to this, it is possible to implement the flow of autoforms for the specifics of any project.
-You may use ready-made plugins or implement your own.
+You may use ready-made effects or implement your own.

 ## Data loading control